How to check if an AD account is locked out

 Check AD account lockout status

-How can administrators check to see if an Active Directory account is locked out?
+How can administrators check if an Active Directory account is locked out?
 In ADUC, navigate to the properties of the user, then the Account tab.
 You will see the following message if an account is locked out:

 • Unlock account.
 This account is currently locked out on this Active Directory Domain Controller.